 Hey guys.
 Welcome to this new post from ENCIPHERS.
-Recently we have been writing a lot about bypass of different access controls and in the recent pentest conducted by our team, we again got some medium priority vulnerabilities regarding horizontal access bypass.
+Recently we have been writing a lot about bypass of different access controls and in the recent pentest conducted by our team, we again got some medium priority vulnerabilities regarding horizontal access bypass we found IDOR in a email.
 And we will be discussing what was the vulnerability and how we proceeded to get that.

 So what was the vulnerability?

 As you can see in the title itself, the vulnerability was that any user can unsubscribe any other random user from the email notifications.
 Now on the first look, you will think that it’s not a very cool type of vulnerability but let’s say, there is going to be a sale of Redmi Note 6 Pro on Amazon from today.
 The item is already OUT OF STOCK, so Amazon says that you will get an email notification when the sale resumes again.
 We believe that you must be getting where we are going with this.
 So now, what if the user was unsubscribed from his/her email services and wasn’t getting email notifications for the above item when it was out?
 He/she won’t know when the item is again in stock.
 This will lead to the decline of the business of the company which is a great problem in itself.
 Now the site we pen-tested had the similar kind of vulnerability present.

 - We simply logged in to our user account.

 - For every item present there, there was an option to get email notifications for any upcoming information on that item.

 - If we turned on this notification, each time a mail will be sent to us.The link in the mail looked something like this:http://www.xyz.com/ticker/management/771255762/admin

 - As you can see, there is an identifier and we have already discussed in our IDOR posts earlier, how to check when there are simple identifiers like this one, no alphabets or special characters included.